yardnsm/.config/README.md

 - [ ] emojis 😁🚀
 - [ ] Refactor the prompt (its terrible)
 - [ ] Add a sync script
+- [ ] Add support for linux
 - [ ] Add more file to 'bin'
 - [ ] Achieve 42,956 commits.
-Add support to windows after that? nah.
+Add support for windows after that? nah.